Kappa Alpha Psi: Kappa League

-Student of the Year Competition
+Student of the Year

-The Student of the Year Competition is a contest that encompasses six areas deemed critical to a successful life - scholarship, talent, community involvement, poise and appearance, career preparation, and model chapter operation.
-Each Province sponsors a pageant during its council.
-In the year of a Grand Chapter Meeting, the Province winners compete at the Grand Chapter Meeting.
-The first Student of the Year Pageant was held on May 20, 1972 at Drexel University, under the direction of Mel Davis.
+The Student of the Year competition is a contest that encompasses six areas deemed critical to a successful life: scholarship, talent, community involvement, poise and appearance, career preparation, and model chapter operation.
+Each province sponsors a pageant during its council.
+In the year of a Grand Chapter Meeting, the province winners compete at the Grand Chapter Meeting.
+The first Student of the Year Pageant was held on May 20, 1972, at Drexel University, under the direction of Mel Davis.
 The first Pageant at the Grand Chapter Meeting occurred at the 58th Grand Chapter Meeting.

 Kappa Alpha Psi Foundation

-The "Kappa Alpha Psi Foundation," established in 1981, is the philanthropic arm of the fraternity and assists both alumni and undergraduate chapters in support of scholarships, after-school programs, and national projects such as Habitat for Humanity.
+The Kappa Alpha Psi Foundation, established in 1981, is the philanthropic arm of the fraternity and assists both alumni and undergraduate chapters in support of scholarships, after-school programs, and national projects such as Habitat for Humanity.

-The Kappa Alpha Psi Foundation was conceived by Dr. Oliver S. Gumbs, the 23rd Grand Polemarch.
-His dream began to take shape at a May 1982 with the past Grand Polemarchs and the national officers in Washington, D.C.
-He proposed forming a separate 501(c)(3) charitable foundation to accept contributions to finance the headquarter's renovation project.
-Fraternity members contributing to the new foundation could deduct their donations as charitable contributions for income tax purposes.
-The foundation would also accept contributions from individuals, organizations and businesses.
+The Kappa Alpha Psi Foundation was conceived by Oliver S. Gumbs, the 23rd Grand Polemarch.
+In May 1982, he proposed forming a separate 501(c)(3) charitable foundation to accept contributions to finance the headquarter's renovation project.
+The foundation also accepts contributions from individuals, organizations, and businesses.

-Pan-Hellenic membership

-The fraternity maintains dual membership in the National Pan-Hellenic Council (NPHC) and the North American Interfraternity Conference (NIC).

-The NPHC is composed of nine international black Greek-letter sororities and fraternities and promotes interaction through forums, meetings, and other mediums for the exchange of information, and engages in cooperative programming and initiatives through various activities and functions.

-The NIC serves to advocate the needs of its member fraternities through enrichment of the fraternity experience, advancement and growth of the fraternity community, and enhancement of the educational mission of the host institutions.

 Membership

-Kappa Alpha Psi offers undergraduate and graduate membership to potential aspirants, and its constitution has never contained any clause which either excluded or suggested the exclusion of a man from membership because of color, creed, or national origin.
-Undergraduate chapters are located on more than 406 College and University campuses and Alumni chapters are arrayed in some 367 cities in the United States and 9 foreign countries.

-To be considered for membership, a candidate must have at least a 2.5 gpa on a 4.0 scale.
-For consideration into Kappa Alpha Psi on the alumni level, one must possess at least a bachelor's degree or the equivalent of such a degree from an accredited college or university.
-Kappa Alpha Psi also prides itself in that it no longer bestows honorary membership.
+Kappa Alpha Psi accepts male students of any color, creed, or national origin.
+To be considered for membership, a candidate must have at least a 2.5 GPA.
+For consideration into Kappa Alpha Psi on the alumni level, a candidate must possess a bachelor's degree or the equivalent from an accredited college or university.
+Kappa Alpha Psi no longer bestows honorary membership.

+Governance

+The president of the national fraternity is known as the Grand Polemarch, who assigns a Province Polemarch for each of the twelve provinces (regions) of the nation.